Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 - Jobs within an active session take priority over other queued jobs.
 - A session becomes active when its first job starts running.
 - A session stays active until one of the following happens:
   - Its maximum timeout value is reached.
-In this case all queued jobs are cancelled, but running jobs will finish.
+In this case all queued jobs are canceled, but running jobs will finish.
   - Its interactive timeout value is reached.
 In this case the session is deactivated but can be resumed if another session job starts running.
   - The session is closed or cancelled.
 This can be done using the corresponding methods or upon exiting a session context.
 - Sessions can be used for iterative or batch execution.